Make Your Next Trip Extraordinary

 Best for thrill-seekers

 Shark diving.
-With its shallow reefs and abundant sunshine, the Bahamas are home to all kinds of sharks and, unlike whale sharks, they’re usually out and about year-round.
+With its shallow reefs and abundant sunshine, the Bahamas are home to all kinds of sharks that, unlike whale sharks, are usually out and about year-round.
 Meg likes to do her shark diving in July and August; it’s the rainy season, but the water is the warmest.

 St. Lucia’s Anse Chastenet has top-notch instructors and dive masters who can cater to both novice and experienced divers.

 Children as young as 10 can be introduced to the sport as junior divers, but there are key elements to successfully and safely introducing children to diving.
-In the Riviera Maya, you can find a diversity of activity both above and below sea level, and the right dive team for young new divers and/or referral course divers.
-More advanced divers in the group have the option to ferry over to Cozumel for a day.
+In the Riviera Maya, you can find a diversity of activity both above and below sea level, and the right dive team for young new divers and/or referral-course divers.
+More advanced divers in the group can ferry over to Cozumel for a day.

 Best for shore diving